Does My Penis Smell Normal?

 - Pain and discomfort.
 Genitourinary issues such as infections, inflammation or injury may need medical attention.

 - Burning sensation when urinating.
 Urinary tract problems, such as a urinary tract infection (UTI) or an STI, may require antibiotics or other treatments.

-Unpleasant penis odors can be caused by something as simple as poor hygiene.
+Unpleasant odor from the penis can be caused by something as simple as poor hygiene.

 "Wash the penis once a day in the bath or shower.
 Use warm, not hot or cold water," said Deborah Lee, M.B., Ch.B., a sexual and reproductive health specialist at Dr Fox Pharmacy, an online doctor and pharmacy service in the United Kingdom.
 "Use simple, nonperfumed soap.
 Lather the soap between your hands, and wash the penis and testes.
 Then gently pull back the foreskin [if you're uncircumcised] and wash there, before rinsing off with water.
 Dry the area thoroughly, then replace the foreskin."